plouiserre/ResultLegislativeElectionAPI/README.md

 10. Create a method to class all districts by participation in first round and second round DONE
 11. Create a method to class all departments by participation in first round and second round DONE
 12. Give the possibility to choose  > or < for sorting datas and add interface to separate api and domain.
 DONE
 13. Create a method to find all 10 candidates with the hightest result in first round and second round.
+DONE
 14. Create a method to find for each party all 10 candidates with the hightest result in second round.
 15. Create a method to find for each party all 10 departments with the hightest result.
 16. Create a method to find the top 10 jobs of the new congressmans.